sorgom/dstw/specification/ifs/README.md

 interface Dispatcher

 when loading project data
-subsystems assign themselves with:
+components providers (TSW, SIG, LCR, SEG) assign themselves with:
 - element name
-- subsystem id
+- component id
 - own processing element position and shall receive:
-- dispatcher id
+- dispatcher id (position of responsible dispatcher element)

-field states shall be dispatched to subsystems
+field states shall be dispatched to components

-GUI commands shall be dispatched to subsystems
+GUI commands shall be dispatched to components

-commands from subsystems shall be dispatched to field
+commands from components shall be dispatched to field

-states from subsystems shall be dispatched to GUI
+states from components shall be dispatched to GUI
 ```

 **I_LCR.h**